 (Trip cost includes hotels, guides, most meals, and transport on the Galapagos Islands and the cloud forests.
 Trip cost excludes cost of airfare to and from Quito, Ecuador.
 June 3rd and 14th are travel days; Activities in Ecuador and the Galapagos islands start early in the morning on June 4th.
-For more information, contact Sternberg Museum Education Director David Levering at DALevering@FHSU.edu, or by phone at 785-639-5249.)
+For more information, contact Sternberg Museum Education Manager David Levering at DALevering@FHSU.edu, or by phone at 785-639-5249.)

 We will be opening full registration and updating the details of this trip soon.
-To get on our information emailing list, which will include an alert when our online registration system opens, please email Sternberg Education Director David Levering at DALevering@FHSU.edu.
+To get on our information emailing list, which will include an alert when our online registration system opens, please email Sternberg Education Manager David Levering at DALevering@FHSU.edu.

 In June 2017, the Sternberg Museum of Natural History will be leading a 10-day adventure trip to South America.
 Our first three days will be spent exploring the cloud forests of Mindo and Alambi, near the city of Quito, Ecuador.
 There, you will get to explore gorgeous forests full of amazing wildlife, including an incredible diversity of hummingbirds!
 Other activities for the three day Mindo/Alambi portion include a visit to a butterfly farm, an orchid garden, and tube-rafting down the Mindo River.
 If you love wildlife and breathtaking scenery, you will have the time of your life in the cloud forests!